kgogov/sapui5-walkthrough/notes.md

 For more information please refer to [this](https://blogs.sap.com/2018/11/12/sapui5-controller-lifecycle-methods-explained/) blog post.

+Components are independent and reusable parts used in SAPUI5 applications. \
+This architectural change allows our app to be used in more flexible environments than our static **index.html** page, such as in a surrounding container like the SAP Fiori launchpad.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`